ameyer23-m/Comic-Investments/README.md

 ## Data Collection

-I intend to gather grade sales data from gocollect.com utilizing Python's data scraping methods.
-Additionally to find data on each series from Marvel and DC to randomly choose a series to investigate, I will scrape the list of series from Marvel (https://www.marvel.com/comics/series) and DC (https://www.dcuniverseinfinite.com/browse/comics?sort=eyJkZWZhdWx0Ijp0cnVlLCJkaXJlY3Rpb24iOiJkZXNjIiwiZmllbGQiOiJmaXJzdF9yZWxlYXNlZCJ9&category=W10%3D&page=5&series).
+I intend to gather grade sales data from [gocollect.com](https://www.gocollect.com) utilizing Python's data scraping methods.
+Additionally to find data on each series from Marvel and DC to randomly choose a series to investigate, I will scrape the list of series from [Marvel](https://www.marvel.com/comics/series) and [DC](https://www.dcuniverseinfinite.com/browse/comics).

 ## Comic Book Grading Scale